calabiyau19/calabiyau19.github.io/_posts/2025-12-01-ghostfolio-complete-setup-guide.md

+---
+layout: post
+title: "Ghostfolio Complete Setup Guide"
+draft: false
+date: 2025-12-01
+description: "Complete guide for installing Ghostfolio using Docker on Ubuntu 24.04, setting up paper trading portfolios and real investment tracking, and migrating to the latest version."
+---

 ## Ghostfolio Installation and Setup Guide

 Complete guide for installing Ghostfolio using Docker on Ubuntu 24.04, setting up paper trading portfolios and real investment tracking, and migrating to the latest version.